Tigers vs. Braves Player Props Betting Odds

 McKinstry Stats

-- McKinstry has seven doubles, a triple, five home runs, 25 walks and 12 RBI (42 total hits).
-He's also swiped 10 bases.
+- Zach McKinstry has collected 42 hits with seven doubles, a triple, five home runs and 25 walks.
+He has driven in 12 runs with 10 stolen bases.

 McKinstry Recent Games